lkujaw/ast/README.md

 - Enhanced build integrity.
 In addition to file modification times, NMAKE now tracks the file sizes of built objects for determining whether a rebuild is necessary.
+- Recognizes Makefile.nmk and makefile.nmk as Nmakefiles.
+This should
+  aid syntax-highlighting editors in selecting the proper Makefile dialect and complies with the 8.3 filename convention.

 ## Licensing

-The AT&T source code within this package is licensed under the [Eclipse Public Licence, version 2.0][4] without the GPL compatibility clause.
+The AT&T source code within this package is licensed under the [Eclipse Public License, version 2.0][4] without the GPL compatibility clause.
 Please consider [supporting][5] the addition of said clause.

 Newly written source code within this repository is released under the